 The trio shares the same ethos on sustainability and reducing food miles, so every ingredient is sourced as locally as possible and the menu is plant-based, with six rotating flavours of hot porridge and cold overnight oats, and six bagel fillings.

-Over summer you’ll find Turkish delight bircher, with a rose and strawberry compote, pistachios, toasted coconut, apple and Greek yoghurt; or a haloumi, beetroot hummus and dukkah-filled bagel.
+Over summer, menu favourites included Turkish delight bircher, with a rose and strawberry compote, pistachios, toasted coconut, apple and Greek yoghurt; and a haloumi, beetroot hummus and dukkah-filled bagel.
 Coffee comes from Wood & Co, a roaster based in Brunswick.

 “In an effort to reduce waste from a largely takeaway crowd, Home.one has set up a keep cup borrowing system with Torquay’s Joco, which donated 200 branded reusable cups.
 “For a $10 deposit you can get a Joco cup and bring it back for your deposit refund the next day,” says Manassah.
 “The idea there is taking out the barriers that people might have to having keep cups.
 You can even bring back your dirty cup and we’ll swap it for a clean one.”